Discover The Story Behind Franklin’s Famous Best-Seller

-What a humbling experience for me personally to get to sit with and get to know Robert over this past couple of years.
+What a humbling experience for me personally to get to sit with and get to know Robert over the past couple of years.
 If you’ve never read his best-selling book Widow of the South, then I highly recommend it.
-And if you’ve never toured the grounds at Carnton, Carter House or Lotz House, then be sure to put that on your bucket list today.
+And if you’ve never toured the grounds at Carnton, Carter House, or Lotz House, then be sure to put that on your bucket list today.
 Also, mark your calendars for the night of Friday, December 7th.
-Robert will be joining us in the Visitor Center for Art Scene to sign books, share some stories and discuss his next book project.
+Robert will be joining us in the Visitor Center for Art Scene to sign books, share some stories, and discuss his next book project.